Welcome To The Premier Chess Lessons In Greater Boston

-In the Queen Level, students learn to apply the imbalances with deeper understanding, utilize tactical motifs, and leverage their significant visualization skills that allow them to create powerful plans in any position.
+This class is for students who have completed Rook class or similar-level class elsewhere.
+The students will learn to apply the imbalances with deeper understanding, utilize tactical motifs, and leverage their significant visualization skills that allow them to create powerful plans in any position.
 In life as much as in chess, the skill to evaluate ones’ position (strengths as well as weaknesses) – to develop the Dream or Goal of where one wants to go based on ones’ position – to then be able to make GREAT choices in order to achieve that Dream or Goal – this is what makes this level an outstanding achievement for all.

 Students in the King Level work towards becoming a Chess Master.
 They learn opening repertoires that tie into middlegame plans, develop deep calculation ability, and advanced endgame strategies.
 They also learn self-analysis, chess psychology, and high level study habits.
 Students who choose to work through this level develop the experience of what commitment to long-term goals, consistent study, and disciplined training can lead to – an experience that parallels success in many areas of life.